Simulations of Nanocrystalline Iron Formation under High Shear Strain: Further analysis

 \subsection{Further Dislocation Analysis}

-We performed additional DXA calculations after eliminating grain boundaries.
-This is done by removing atoms that are sitting close to grain boundaries.
-We adopt the code developed by Mason \cite{MasonCode,Ma_JNM_2023}.
+We performed additional dislocation analysis calculations after eliminating grain boundaries.
+This is done by removing atoms close to grain boundaries using the code developed by Mason \cite{MasonCode,Ma_JNM_2023}.
 It provides the distance $d$ of each atom to the nearest grain boundary.
-Atoms with $d<1$ {\AA} were excluded, followed by a subsequent DXA calculation.
-Figure \ref{fig:13} displays the analysis outcomes.
+Atoms with $d<1$ {\AA} were excluded, followed by a subsequent dislocation analysis calculation.
+Figure \ref{fig:16} displays the analysis outcomes.

-Figure \ref{fig:13} demonstrates that the standard DXA tends to overestimate dislocation density, possibly due to grain boundaries.
-Dislocations can glide and accumulate at grain boundaries, with some leading to the formation of LAGBs \cite{ITO200932, Borodachenkova17, XU20223506, XiuyanLi}.
-It's likely that DXA interprets certain LAGBs as dislocation lines, accounting for the discrepancy in dislocation count.
-Specifically, conspicuous spikes in dislocation density around 4.8 strain are observed, absent when $d<1$ atoms are excluded.
-Thus, we conclude that the standard DXA encompasses dislocation pile-ups and LAGBs in its dislocation density computation.
+Figure \ref{fig:16} shows that the standard dislocation analysis tends to overestimate dislocation density, possibly due to grain boundaries.
+Dislocations can glide and accumulate at grain boundaries, with some leading to the formation of low-angle grain boundaries \cite{ITO200932, Borodachenkova17, XU20223506, XiuyanLi}.
+It is likely that dislocation analysis modifier interprets certain low-angle grain boundaries as dislocation lines, accounting for the discrepancy in dislocation count.
+Specifically, conspicuous spikes in dislocation density $\sim\gamma = 4.8$ are observed, absent when $d<1$ atoms are excluded.
+Thus, we conclude that the standard dislocation analysis encompasses dislocation pile-ups in its dislocation density computation.
 Nevertheless, the current analysis remains a robust foundation for comparing various simulations.